 Time: 7:30 PM – 11:00 PM

 Price: Adults 1195 SEK // Students 995 SEK // Children 10-15 Free!

-Includes: Camera, tripod, backpack, warm overall, guiding services, 3-4 hours searching for and photographing the aurora in Abisko National Park
+Includes: Camera, tripod, backpack, warm overall, guiding services and approximately 3 hours of searching for and photographing the aurora in Abisko National Park

 We ask that you provide your own SD memory cards to be used in our cameras

 Round trip transfer from Kiruna to Abisko available for 800 SEK/person.